aws/aws-cdk/docs/src/region-note.rst

 .. note::

-    The China regions (BJS and ZHY) do not support version reporting.
+    The China regions (cn-north-1 and cn-northwest-1) do not support version reporting.

     See :ref:`version-reporting` for more details and how to :ref:`opt-out <version-reporting-opt-out>`